 Keep zippers clean and free of fine grit, which can wear away at the zipper’s metal slider to the point where it no longer clinches the zipper teeth together.

 Over time, moisture, heat and humidity can breakdown the seam tape and even seam sealant on tents made of lightweight fabrics.
 If you start to notice leaks along your seams, seam sealing can make them waterproof again.

 Because seam tape does not adhere all that well to lightweight fabrics (even the highest quality fabrics), MSR has spent 10 years researching a solution.
 Beginning in 2019, MSR’s ultralight tents and shelters feature our unique Xtreme Shield™ System, which does away with conventional seam taping.
 Instead they feature precision-stitched, factory-sealed seams that are far more durable.
 We chose this method because adding sealant to degrading taped seams can be a major hassle and not always successful.
 In contrast, stitched seams are easily sealed and therefore easier to maintain over time, meaning you can extend the life of your tent.

 6. Avoid long-term UV exposure

-Tents can offer great protection in sunny as well as stormy weather, but you shouldn’t set up your tent in your backyard and forget about it, leaving it to bake in the sun all season long.
-UV rays break down nylon fiber, making it dry and brittle and reducing its tensile strength.
+Tents can offer great protection in sunny as well as stormy weather.
+However, you shouldn’t set up your tent in your backyard and forget about it, leaving it to bake in the sun all season long.
+UV rays break down nylon fiber, making it dry and brittle, reducing its tensile strength.
 When this happens, the fabric can rip at the seams and stress joints.
 Polyester offers a little more UV resistance over nylon fabrics, but any tent should be stored out of direct sunlight when not in use.

 If you take good care of your tent, it will take good care of you, so you can have adventures together for many years to come.